Guan Yin: Goddess of Mercy, Buddha-in-Training

 - Mazu: Legendary Guardian of the Chinese Seas

 - Pangu and the Chinese Creation Story

-Another story speaks about Chen Jinggu from Quanzhou in Fujian.
-It says that when people didn't have money to buy a bridge, they asked the good Guanyin for help.
+Another story speaks of Chen Jinggu from Quanzhou in Fujian.
+It says that when people didn't have money to buy a bridge, they asked the good Guan Yin for help.
 She appeared in front of them as a beautiful maiden on a boat.

 She said that she would marry the man who could hit her with a piece of silver from the edge of the water.
 Of course many men wanted to try, so she was able to collect a lot of money, which she planned to offer the people for their bridge.
-But one of the famous Eight Immortals, Lu Dongbin, helped one of the men hit Guanyin.
+But one of the famous Eight Immortals, Lu Dongbin, helped one of the men to hit Guanyin with the silver.

 The bad snake killed her baby and Chen Jinggu had to abort the fetus.
 However, with the goddess’ support she was able to try to kill the snake.
 In some versions of the tale Chen Jinggu kills the nasty snake because she is good and the goddess helps her.
 In other texts, Chen Jinggu dies because she wasn't a good student and didn't have enough power.

 Nowadays, the popularity of the current Dalai Lama (who is a head of only one path of Buddhism) has brought many new followers to Buddhism around the world.
 However, many aspects of Buddhism are often misunderstood or exaggerated.
 The structure of Buddhism is quite complicated, but it can be also explained by universal rules which connect all of the world’s religions.